-Well, what’s in store for us with influenza?
-Conceptually scientists believe that history will repeat itself, and it’s not a matter of whether there will be another pandemic, but a matter of when it will be, and what strain of the virus.
-At the University of Wisconsin, our infectious disease department feels like we might be the gatekeepers of the next flu pandemic.
+What’s in store for us with influenza?
+Conceptually, scientists believe that history will repeat itself, and it’s not a matter of whether there will be another pandemic, but a matter of when it will be and what strain of the virus.
+At the University of Wisconsin, the infectious disease department feels like it might be the gatekeepers of the next flu pandemic.

-Let me explain further.
 Researchers in Madison have carefully studied genetic databases of avian flu that most closely contained proteins that resemble the 1918 Spanish flu.
-They use an animal model—ferrets—that have the capacity to contract and transmit influenza, and are a close model of human transmission.
+They use an animal model—ferrets—that can contract and transmit influenza and are a close model of human transmission.

-They did test the antiviral oseltamivir against the mutant strain, and they fortunately found the drug was effective.
-This supports the pandemic preparedness belief in stockpiling anti-influenza drugs is important.
+They did test the antiviral oseltamivir against the mutant strain, and fortunately, found the drug was effective.
+This supports the pandemic preparedness belief that stockpiling anti-influenza drugs is important.

 Other emerging avian flu viruses have been seen worldwide.
 For example, the H7N9 avian flu also reappeared in China with a 25 percent mortality rate.